 The rise of this century has given an inclination towards sustainable goals.
 The real estate market in Dubai is no different for housing as well.
-There has been a substantial focus on integrating sustainable goals with real estate market in Dubai.
+There has been a substantial focus on integrating sustainable goals with the real estate market in Dubai.
 More urban environments are now fostering and planning real estate housing schemes which offer healthy communities and are friendly for the residents.
 The real estate market Plan 2021 is based on establishing residences and neighborhoods that offer sustainable lifestyles both for the citizens as well as for Dubai.

 When it comes to the sustainability goals, who can forget Al Barari?
-It is a huge project which is located around E311 highway and is close to Nad Al Sheba.
-The project is an original collection of 216 high-end villas and consists of a huge number of apartments, residential phases which are still under construction.
+It is a huge project which is located around the E311 highway and is close to Nad Al Sheba.
+The project is an original collection of 216 high-end villas and consists of a huge number of apartments, residential phases that are still under construction.
 The place is extremely environment-friendly and offers a dust-reducing buffer zone, which also gives it the lowest density development in this region.
 Apart from this, a method of greening is used to keep the ground cooler while decreasing evaporation using the Central Control System.
 The architecture in this villa consists of natural light and shade to promote natural living.
 Moreover, skylights and glass walls help in getting a large amount of sunlight which is extremely important for a healthy lifestyle.

 The 0-14 is an extremely environmentally-friendly building, it is also among the most eye-catching buildings in the city.
 It was designed by the famous architecture firm from New York Reiser + Umemoto (RUR Architecture) and was developed by the H&H Investment and Development.

 This building comes with an extremely efficient solar screen.
 A total number of 1,000 holes help in the travel of the necessary level of light and air to reach the residents.
 Moreover, it also helps in capturing hot air and creating a cooling effect in summers.
-There is also a substantial amount of free space different activities in this building.
+There is also a substantial amount of free space for different activities in this building.

 The Green Planet